popeadam/Kometa/docs/files/metadata.md

 ## Matching Items

-The `match` attribute is used to match movies within Plex to that definition within the Metadata file.
+The `match` attribute is used to match movies within Plex to that definition within the Metadata File.
 One definition can match and edit multiple items.
 The available matching options are outlined below.

 === "Movies"